HeinrichApfelmus/reactive-banana/README.md

 ## How is the source code structured?

-The project contains three directories:
+The project contains two directories:

 * `reactive-banana` - the library itself
 * `reactive-banana-wx` - bindings to [wxHaskell][], includes many examples
-* `BlackBoard` - Legacy, my personal drawing application for slideshows and videos.
-This will be removed from the repo soon.

 At the moment, the reactive-banana library actually contains *two* FRP implementations: